Best daily deals

 10.0

 All classics warrant revisiting with the passage of time, and the Sony MDR-7506 definitely qualifies.
-As one of the few sets of headphones still in production and virtually unchanged after three decades, does the MDR-7506 still sound professional?
-We spent a week with the Sony MDR-7506 to find out what you need to know.
-Let’s see what keeps this pro audio stalwart relevant 30 years on.
+As one of the few sets of budget over-ear headphones still in production and virtually unchanged after three decades, does the MDR-7506 still sound professional?
+We spent a week with the Sony MDR-7506 to find out everything you need to know.
+Let’s see what keeps this pro audio stalwart relevant after 30 years.

 What’s it like to use Sony MDR-7506?